-This permit allows you to cut a Christmas tree within the national forests of Idaho and Montana!
+This permit allows you to cut a Christmas tree on the Idaho Panhandle National Forests!
 Lifelong memories are built during these special times and we are happy to help with any information gathering you'll need to make this trip a safe and enjoyable one.

 Please be sure to read and agree to all the tips and guidelines when selecting your tree.